debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 <p style="text-align:center;"><img src="/assets/enabot_part3/upgrade_from_config.png" alt="ebocontrol" style="height: 70%; width:70%;"/></p>

 We can see that it's grabbing the ```server-domain``` parameter from the config as part of the handleUpgradeRequest function.
 This was perfect because if we could overwrite the config to point to own own server, we could also trigger an upgrade from one of the mavlink commands that we mentioned earlier in the fuzzing sections.
-This would allow us to send alot more input that it doesn't expect, and install a rootkit onto the device.
+This would allow us to send alot more input that it doesn't expect, and install a rootkit onto the device if we could send it a fake download file.

 First, we had to figure out how to successfully overwrite the config.
 After some testing from our ebo server, we figured out that the mavlink branch that was overwriting config values as 0xe5.
 At a certain offset after the start of the mavlink branch, it would look for a string that it would use to add to the config.
 The format was supposed to be